zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-06-14-leadership.markdown

 * *Reflect on the Leader-Leader model of leadership in your work.
 How can you empower your team members and encourage them to take ownership of their work?*
 * *Have you acted as a facilitator, coach, or mentor as an architect?
 Can you share an example of when you gave team members guidance, support, or resources to achieve their goals?*
 * *How does the phrase "I intend to" resonate with your approach to architecture work?
 How can it change your perspective on taking the initiative and leading efforts?*
-* *How effective do you believe your communication skills are?
-Have you adapted your style to work with people from diverse backgrounds and languages?*
+* *How effective do you believe your communication skills are?*
 * *How can you foster an inclusive working environment as an architect?
 How do you nurture and embrace differing perspectives to make better decisions?*
 * *Reflect on a situation where you made a decision that was best for the organization rather than what was best for yourself or your group.
 What was the outcome?*
-* *Have you ever had to take an uncomfortable stance but in your organization's best interest?
-Can you share this experience?*
+* *Have you ever had to take an uncomfortable stance but in your organization's best interest?*
 * *How do you maintain integrity as a trusted advisor in your organization?
 Can you share an example where your honesty, authenticity, and transparency were vital?*
 * *How have you maintained your curiosity in your role as an architect?
 Can you share an instance where your learning eagerness led to a significant outcome?*
 * *What innovative solutions have you created as an architect?
 How have these innovations benefitted your organization?*